MANDATORY FOR: ALL REAL ESTATE PROFESSIONALS

 The Legal Update course fee is $275.
 This fee covers the expanded delivery model and enhanced content.

-The Legal Update Course has two parts: a self-paced online component followed by a full-day classroom session.
-Real estate professionals must successfully complete the online component before attending the classroom session.
-Classroom sessions will take place at various locations.
+The Legal Update Course has two parts: a self-paced online component followed by a full-day virtual classroom session.
+Real estate professionals must successfully complete the online component before attending the virtual classroom session.
+Online component includes

 - Self-paced modules,